Digital Agency Industry Report

 Digital agencies are able to generate an above-average level of net income, they have few, if any, barriers to entry, and the market as a whole is growing at a rapid pace.
 This makes digital agencies an attractive industry for many participants.

-Despite its attractiveness, many of the industry’s best practices are underdeveloped or poorly disseminated.
-Over the last five years, the average level of sophistication has been increasing, and owners are paying closer attention to how and where their firms operate.
+Despite its attractiveness, the digital agency industry is not without its challenges.
+Many of the industry’s best practices are underdeveloped or poorly disseminated.
+However, the average level of sophistication has been steadily increasing in recent years, challenging owners to pay closer attention to how and where their firms operate.
+This is evident in the increasing number of agency leaders who are tracking more advanced metrics like utilization rates, a sign of the industry’s evolution.

 Top 10 key themes & drivers